Careers Education Information Advice and Guidance (CEIAG) at Abbey Park School

 Our number one resource for both parents and students, which we use in school, is Career Pilot.
 This is a locally based careers advice website which is funded through a number of local Universities and HE Providers.
 Students should register using their personal email address as the account belongs to them and moves with them until they are 21.

-Click the link below to download the latest Apprentice Parents Pack from Ask Apprenticeships which addresses many of the questions that students and parents/carers often ask.
-They produce a monthly parent pack and past editions are available from the website.
+Click the link below to download the Apprentice Parents Pack from Ask Apprenticeships which addresses many of the questions that students and parents/carers often ask.

-If you are in the process of selecting your GCSE option choices there is good advice on the following sites.
+If you are in the process of selecting your GCSE option choices there is good advice in the webinar on the Adviza website.
+There are also past webinars on many other topics.

 If you have any further queries about careers please email me on firstname.lastname@example.org.